turingschool/backend-curriculum-site/module4/lessons/archive/how_to_write_a_great_readme.markdown

 ## Warm Up
 * When you're using other tools for the first time, what's been frustrating?
-* What documentation have you seen that you impressed with?
+* What documentation have you seen that impressed you?
+Frustrated you?
-* What documentation have you used that frustrated you?
+* What makes a good pull request?

 ## Structural Plan

-* Research (8 min) & Collaborate (8 min)
+* Research (5 min) & Collaborate (5 min)
 * Group Share (12 min)
 * Practice (15 min)
 * Closing (3 min)